 My last ‘hidden things’ idea was to put articulation cards on top of small cups and hide a few stickers beneath random cups.
 My client was prompted to say, “Is it under the _____?” before picking up each cup.
 This is how I began practicing the words in phrases and sentences.
 We both took turns going back and forth to see who could collect the most stickers!

 3) iPad Games While we didn’t do this much because my client honestly wasn’t that into it… I do still have some favorite articulation apps!
 My all time favorite is Articulation Scenes by Smarty Apps.
-I’ll do a full review on it another time, but for now, if you’re in the market for an awesome articulation app, I’d recommend it.
 I also used Story Creator for making word level and phrase level books.
-You can read my earlier blog post on this app here. iPad games are also great to check for generalization and carryover.
+Free iPad games are also great to check for generalization and carryover.

 4) Cariboo This game is so wonderful.
 The first time I played it with one of my client’s we played it five times in a row.
 And he still asked for more!
 You can read my blog post devoted to this game here.
 I just recently found another copy and snatched it!